CyberCRI/RedWire/README.md

   - Explicit, not implicit
   - Conversions can be specified in layout.
 - Directions can be specified for actions, so that they are not run when going back in time
+- Parameters can be bound to several sources: config (completely loaded before start), assets, and model